rocky-linux/documentation/docs/guides/network/librenms_monitoring_server.md

 mysql -u root -p
 ```

 The next thing we need to do is make some specific changes for LibreNMS.
 With the command below, remember to change the password "password" to something secure and document what that is in a safe spot, such as a password manager, so that you will have it later.

-At the mysql prompt do:
+At the mysql prompt run:

 ```
 CREATE DATABASE librenms CHARACTER SET utf8mb4 COLLATE utf8mb4_unicode_ci;